hengyl/nlweb-agent-demo/README.md

 4. Run ```azd env new``` in the terminal to create a new environment

 5. Run ```azd up``` in the terminal.
 Follow the prompts to select your Azure subscription and region.

    **Supported regions:** East US, East US 2, Sweden Central, or West US 2

    > **Note:** Region availability may vary based on Azure capacity and your subscription's quota.
 If deployment fails with a model availability error, try a different region.

    * The NLWeb agent code is at /app/NLWebAgent.
 This is used to build a docker image.
    * Several features require to opt-in your subscription.
 Please contact the team to enable your subscriptions.

+   > **Deployment Tip:** If you encounter a precondition failure (IfMatchPreconditionFailed) during model deployment, this is a timing issue with Azure processing multiple model deployments.
+Simply run `azd up` again and it will continue from where it left off.

 6. Wait for deployment to complete (5-10 minutes).
 What it does: